 Your hardworking brain needs to slow down before it can stop.
 Switching off your screens an hour before bed and choosing a relaxing pastime like reading or listening to restful music will reset your racing mind for the transition into deep sleep.
 You should also avoid caffeinated drinks, chocolate, alcohol, nicotine and heavy meals late in the day.
 Caffeine can take up to 8 hours to wear off while alcohol, drugs and heavy meals can all stimulate your liver, which will interfere with your ability to sleep properly.

 4. Blue screens, restless dreams.

 Blue light from your phone, laptop or TV is known to interrupt the circadian rhythm that directs our sleep/wake cycle and suppresses melatonin, the chemical that induces sleep.
-Adjusting screens to night mode and switching to mellow yellow low-level light sources like candles and lamps in the evenings will help prepare you for the Land of Nod.
+Adjust your screens to night mode.
+Switching to mellow yellow low-level light sources like candles and lamps in the evenings will also help prepare you for the Land of Nod.

 5. A ray of sunshine.

 Getting some sunshine or bright light in the morning, you’ll help your circadian rhythm keep the natural beat of your body.
 Vitamin D can help in darker seasons.

 Supplements can help to sustain and improve your health.
 Popular sleep-enhancing supplements include:

 - Melatonin – The granddaddy of sleep supplements, melatonin is a chemical your body makes naturally to induce sleep.
 Take it 30 minutes before bed.